rustnl/rustnl2025/src/pages/people/trainers/matthias.md

 slug: "matthias"
 ---

 Hi, I’m Matthias Endler, a Rust developer and open-source maintainer with 20 years of experience in software development.
-I'm also the host of 'Rust in Production' podcast.
+I'm also the host of the 'Rust in Production' podcast.

 I help clients worldwide get the most out of Rust through training, consulting, and writing no-frills, easy-to-follow, idiomatic Rust code.